recallnet/trading-simulator/README.md

 ## Cross-Chain Trading Configuration

-The trading simulator supports two modes of operation for cross-chain trading:
+The trading simulator supports two modes of operation for cross-chain trading, configurable in your `.env` file:

 ### Allowed Cross-Chain Trading